sillsdev/ptx2pdf/docs/documentation/figures.md

 scales an image after its size has been established via the `size` attribute.
 A value of `1.0` implies no size change.

+### x-spacebeside Attribute - cutout spacing

+An image in a cutout needs some space beside it, so that the text does not touch the image.
+This can be controlled globally by puting a different distance in the the configuration parameter `\def\DefaultSpaceBeside{10pt}` If a particular figure needs a different value, this can be controlled by setting the x-spacebeside USFM3 attribute. e.g.
+`x-spacebeside="15pt"` This attribute is only relevant for figures in cutouts.
+Sidebars in cutouts may set the `\SpaceBeside` value in the appropriate stylesheet.

 ### x-xetex Attribute - Rotation control

 To allow further transforming of images when inserting into the publication,